Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 • Make one quarter a protein food (for example eggs, salmon, lentils or tofu)

-• And fill that last quarter with high-fibre carbohydrates (like wholemeal pasta or a wholegrain bread roll)
+• And fill that last quarter on your plate with high-fibre carbohydrates (like wholemeal pasta or a wholegrain bread roll)

 This simple method helps manage blood glucose levels, keeps you fuller longer and can support your overall health.